 With his background in chemical engineering, Dan is particularly interested in process and manufacturing technology.
 In this area, Dan has handled patent applications across a broad range of technologies, from the food industry to the petrochemical industry.
 More generally, Dan handles a range of electrical, electronic and mechanical patent work.
 He also enjoys interdisciplinary cases that fall at the interface of engineering with biotechnology or chemistry, such as in the medical device sector.
 He works for a broad client base, ranging from academics and start-ups to SMEs and larger corporates, and is involved with drafting and prosecuting patent applications as well as post-grant opposition work.

 Dan has lectured on the topic of Intellectual Property as part of the Masters courses at the University of Cambridge and Imperial College London.
 He has responsibility for overseeing the training of trainee patent attorneys at J A Kemp towards qualification as European and UK patent attorneys and is a member of the CIPA Education Committee.

 University of Cambridge, Masters Degree in Chemical Engineering; University of Cambridge, PhD in Separation Technology

-European Patent Attorney, UK Chartered Patent Attorney
+European Patent Attorney; UK Chartered Patent Attorney

-Fellow of the Chartered Institute of Patent Attorneys (CIPA), Member of the Institute of Professional Representatives before the European Patent Office (EPI)
+Fellow of the Chartered Institute of Patent Attorneys (CIPA); Member of the Institute of Professional Representatives before the European Patent Office (EPI)